murphya14/portfolio/README.md

 [Deployed on Heroku](https://hobbyhunt.herokuapp.com)

-## UX -NEED TO ADD IN THE WIREFRAMES
+## UX -NEED TO CHECK WIREFRAME LINK
 The basis for the UX started with a mobile first approach and afterwards, the larger screens as shown in the [wireframes.](https://github.com/murphya14/Hobby_Hunt-/tree/develop/wireframes).
 The design is simple in order to showcase the products and provide a straight-forward/familar layout to users.